The majority of tenants are unaware of their right to take over the management of their building from their landlord without paying any premium.

 To acquire the right to manage you do not have to prove poor management by the Landlord, there are very little grounds for your Landlord to resist the claim.
 The process is relatively simple.
 The Landlord’s consent is not required.
 No court order is necessary.
 Bad management does not need to be proved.
 A capital payment is not payable to the Landlord.

 The Qualifying Criteria

 For comprehensive guidance on the right to manage please see our Right to Manage Guide and Flowchart of the procedure to the left of this page.

-The main disadvantage of exercising the right to manage as an alternative to freehold enfranchisement (where you acquire the freehold) is that each flat owners lease continues to become shorter and will need to be extended at some point (at capital cost to that flat owner).
+The main disadvantage of exercising the right to manage as an alternative to freehold or collective enfranchisement (where you acquire the freehold) is that each flat owners lease continues to become shorter and will need to be extended at some point (at capital cost to that flat owner).
 Also ground rent continues to be payable.